kevincsv/mangaP/README.md

 }

   - Just paste it in the body in Postman or any tool of your choice and choose the method **POST** and send it to the server as a json using the following header `Content-Type` as the key and `application/json` as the value.
-  - This json must be sent to the following EndPoint to receive the Access Token https://manga-bk.herokuapp.com/users/signin, if you have any question just follow the following pictures as a guide
+  - This json must be sent to the following EndPoint to receive the Access Token https://manga-bk.herokuapp.com/users/signin, if you have any question just follow the following pictures as a guide.

 ### Header
 ![Signin example 2](https://user-images.githubusercontent.com/29514668/118193890-c0c96080-b448-11eb-9635-672201687de3.png)